obbap1/pbaba-blog/content/posts/pipelining-memcached.md

 Pipelining was eventually implemented in HTTP1.1, which allows multiple requests to be sent over the same connection without waiting for the server's response.
 ![pipeline](https://res.cloudinary.com/pbaba/image/upload/v1746563810/pipeline3.drawio_fvajnn.png)

 Even with this solution, The requests must still be processed in order.
-This is the [head of line (HOL) blocking problem](https://en.wikipedia.org/wiki/Head-of-line_blocking) because the processing of these requests are still as fast as the slowest request.
+This is the [head of line (HOL) blocking problem](https://en.wikipedia.org/wiki/Head-of-line_blocking), where the processing of these requests are still as fast as the slowest request.

 HTTP2 solved this with multiplexing.
 Multiple requests which are distinguished by a unique stream ID can be interwoven on a single TCP connection and responses could be delivered out of order!